robertheeter/ticker/README.md

     This should look similar to [this screenshot](https://github.com/rcheeter/ticker/blob/main/docs/software/pru/modify_pru_1.png) and [this other screenshot](https://github.com/rcheeter/ticker/blob/main/docs/software/pru/modify_pru_2.png).

-3. Connect the PocketBeagle to the internet via the Cloud9 terminal using one of the following 3 options; the USB WiFi adapter should be used to allow the device to use the internet without a secondary computer, but the first two options can be used for testing.
+3. Connect the PocketBeagle to the internet via the Cloud9 terminal using one of the following 3 options; the USB WiFi adapter should be used to allow the device to use the internet without a secondary internet-connected computer, but the first two options can be used for testing.

     **Option 1: USB connection to a Mac computer.**

-    1. Ensure the Mac computer is connected to the PocketBeagle and that internet sharing is on in System Preferences > Sharing.
+    1. Ensure the Mac computer is connected to the PocketBeagle and that Internet Sharing is on in System Preferences > Sharing.
 There are numerous resources available on the internet to troubleshoot this process.
 Then perform the following in the Cloud9 terminal:
     2. `sudo dhclient usb1` to connect to the internet using the Mac computer.
 The password for debian is likely `temppwd`.
     3. `ping google.com` to check the internet connection.
     4. `^C`, "ctrl+C" to quit checking the internet connection.